-Paul R. Verkuil, the twenty-fifth president of the College of William & Mary and a member of the William & Mary Class of 1961, was honored in March as the Law School's 2008 Carter O. Lowance Fellow.
+Paul R. Verkuil, William & Mary's 24th president and a member of the William & Mary Class of 1961, was honored in March as the Law School's 2008 Carter O. Lowance Fellow.
 During his fellowship, Verkuil taught a course on military contracts and public responsibility and met with numerous students, including members of the Students for Innocence Project and the student division of the Institute of Bill of Rights Law.
 Verkuil's career was celebrated at a dinner in his honor in the Wren's Great Hall on March 12.

 In her dinner remarks, Law School Dean Lynda Butler said that the fellowship's namesake, Carter O. Lowance, had set a gold standard in public service.
 She noted that former College President Timothy Sullivan had called Lowance "a paragon of the public servant."
 Lowance served as chief of staff to six Virginia governors and as the College's executive vice president.
 Butler also quoted two-time Virginia Governor Mills E. Godwin, Jr., who said of Lowance, "no one man has done more to preserve the character and integrity of Virginia's government."